anav5704/anav.dev/src/content/blogs/simplifying-oop-for-cs112-part-4-undersanding-polymorphism.md

 ---

-This guide went over what inheritance is and the various ways its internals can be implemented.
-Understanding inheritance will help in grasping the last OOP principle, as it is only achievable using classes with a inheritance relationship.
-I highly recommend attempting the activity questions before moving forward with the next parts.
-With that being said, I wish you best of luck for your object oriented programming journey!
+This guide went over what polymorphism is, and the difference between runtime and compile time polymorphism.
+Understanding polymorphism is the final concept needed to fully understand object oriented programming.
+I highly recommend attempting the activity questions before moving forward into the algorithms part of CS112.
+With that being said, I wish you best of luck for your CS112 journey!